Optimize MySQL: Queries and Indexes 1/4

 +----------+-------+---------------+---------+---------+-------+------+-------+

 The query above is a good one (it almost falls into the category of "couldn't be better").
 The type of "join" (not really a join in the case of this simple query) is "const", which means that the table has only one matching row.
 The primary key is being used to find this particular record, and the number of rows MySQL thinks it needs to examine to find this record is 1.
-All of which means MySQL could have run this query thousands of times in the time it took you to read this little explanation.
+All of this means MySQL could have run this query thousands of times in the time it took you to read this little explanation.

 If you need further assistance, feel free to contact us via Chat or Phone: